 “Cheap” food often carries an unfair stigma.
 But some of the world’s most celebrated cuisines — Indian, Ethiopian, Mexican street food — are inexpensive by design and extraordinary in quality.

-The Cheap But Incredible Formula
+What Is the Cheap But Incredible Formula?

 The best-value vegan food tends to share these characteristics: